leynos/el-takeaway/README.md

 Specify a username to retrieve posts from.
 Subsequently, this username may be omitted.  as it will be written to the .et conf file in the current directory

+This is intended to be used in conjunction with a version control tool such as git or mercurial to allow you to more easily track the changes you have made to your Ello posts and comments.

 Options:

     -i filename.json